Little Angels: 2012–2013: Reunion

 It was announced in January 2012 that the band were reforming to perform at that year's Download Festival.
 Their newly launched website for the occasion credits the meeting of the four founding members at Michael Lee's funeral as the catalyst for this re-union, stating "From the tragic death of their band-mate old friendships are rekindled."
 In an interview with EverythingRock, guitarist Bruce Dickinson stated that he doubted the reunion would be a permanent one, although his answer was not definitive.

 On 7 June, Little Angels played at the 2012 Sweden Rock Festival.
 The reunion culminated in a 9-date UK tour in December 2012 with venues including Nottingham Rock City and O2 Shepherd's Bush Empire.
 The Glasgow date had to be moved to a larger venue due to "phenomenal demand".
 Support came from fellow British band Skin.

-Drummer Richardson could not perform on the tour due to commitments with Skunk Anansie, and was replaced by Dominic Greensmith (mainly known for his time with Reef).
+Drummer Richardson could not perform on the second leg of the tour due to commitments with Skunk Anansie, and was replaced by Dominic Greensmith (formerly of Reef).
 Similarly, Grant Kirkhope (trumpet) was unavailable.
 The reason given on stage by Jepson was that he was "living in California as a tramp".

 Little Angels were booked to play the Isle of Wight Festival, supporting Bon Jovi, on 16 June 2013.
 On 9 May 2013 they issued a statement to say that this, in conjunction with warm up shows in Cardiff and Cambridge, would be the end of their reunion activities together.
 Drummer Richardson joined the band for these final three dates, but not trumpeter Grant Kirkhope.

+2026 Reunion

+In January 2026, Jepson's personal and Little Angels’ own social accounts and website were updated to announce imminent tour dates under the title ‘Big, Bad and Back’ teasing a further re-union to be announced on 9 February 2026.

+On 9 February 2026, the announcement was made that Little Angels were again reuniting the Jam-era line-up of Jepson, Plunkett, Richardson & the Dickinson brothers for the Big Bad & Back Tour scheduled for November 2026, with Luke Morley of Thunder as support.

+The official Little Angels website currently shows dates from the 12th November 2026, starting in Glasgow, and finishing in London on the 28th.